kids-first/kf-somatic-workflow/README.md

      Current production workflow uses this version, and is compatible with the release used in the vcf2maf tool.
      - `threads`: 16
      - `cfree_chr_len`: hs38_chr.len, this a tsv file with chromosomes and their lengths.
 Should be limited to canonical chromosomes
-      The first column must be chromosomes, optionally the secnod can be an alternate format of chromosomes.
+      The first column must be chromosomes, optionally the second can be an alternate format of chromosomes.
       Last column must be chromosome length.
 This is needed for ControlFreeC
     - `coeff_var`: 0.05
     - `contamination_adjustment`: FALSE